SumitKaushik1/AWS-CDAC-PROJECT-CRM-JSP-JAVABEAN-MYSQL-Application/README.md

 <h3>Redirect public ip address  directly to the web application</h3>
 <h3>Redirect domain name   directly to the web application</h3>
 <h3>Getting Free SSL Certificate</h3>
+- it may happen it does not open(chrome) in one browser so check in another browser(edge)